fizzbee-io/website/content/design/tutorials/quick-start.md

     "Server#.GossipTimer":
         max_concurrent_actions: 1
 ```
 Notice the `Server.BumpVersion`.
-This means, the `BumpVersion` action can only be run once acros all `Server` instances.
+This means that the `BumpVersion` action can only be run once acros all `Server` instances.
-Whereas, if it was `Server#.BumpVersion`, it would mean, each `Server` instance can run the `BumpVersion` action once.
+If it were `Server#.BumpVersion`, it would mean that each `Server` instance can run the `BumpVersion` action once.

-Now, we run the model checker, and explore the states.
+Now we run the model checker and explore the states.

 {{% fizzbee %}}
 ---